youngker/apparmor-wiki/WorkItems.md

 - policy blob compression
+  - dependencies: none
+  - description: improve kernel memory usage by compressing the policy blobs which are used for dedup and check point and restore.
   - kernel: make transparent to userspace
     - after unpack succeeds, compress blob using gzip, or lz
     - decompress compressed blob when read

-- policy blob: reading deal with vmalloc limit
+- policy blob: unpack deal with vmalloc limit
+  - dependencies: none
+  - description: currently policy is loaded as a single large blob which is then copied to kernel mem and unpacked.
+VMalloc picked up an 8 MB limit, so it is best for larger policy if we handle it in chunks instead of a single large blob.
   - kernel: make transparent to userspace
     - vmalloc picked up a limit, either switch to reading in chunks or method to make larger vmalloc work
       - chunks